rjb489/CS440-BookManager/README.md

 # CS440-BookManager

 ## Description:
-Build a web application to manage a personal book collection.
-Users can add, remove, and update details about books in their collection.
-They should also be able to view their collection in different ways.
+A web application for managing a personal book collection.
+This application allows users to easily add, remove, and update details about books in their collection.
+Additionally, users will be able to view their collection based on different criteria, such as genre or author.
+The interface will provide an organized and user-friendly experience for book lovers to keep track of their collection.

 ## Front-End:
 HTML, CSS, JavaScript (or lightweight front-end library)